 Unlike the Blue Plus, the Firewalla Gold comes with 32GB of built-in storage instead of an SD card.

 Router function included, no Multi-Gig

 The Firewalla Gold can work as a router — all you have to do is connect its LAN4 port to an Internet source, such as a modem.

 In this case, this port will work as a WAN port, and the Firewalla will stay physically between the Internet and the entire home or office network.
-This type of in-line setup is actually ideal for a firewall device.
+This type of in-line setup is ideal for a firewall device.

-Since this is a non-Wi-Fi device, it can work as the main router of a home where the Internet drop is at a place not ideal for a Wi-Fi broadcaster, such as a closet surrounded by thick walls in the basement.
+Since this is a non-Wi-Fi device, it can work as the primary router of a home where the Internet drop is at a place not ideal for a Wi-Fi broadcaster, such as a closet surrounded by thick walls in the basement.

 On top of that, the Firewalla Gold doesn’t have Multi-Gig ports.
 As a result, it can’t work with a Gig+ or faster Internet connection, nor can it host a fast server.

 That said, if you’re an advanced user who understands the idea of VLAN, IP address, and segmenting your network, etc., and most importantly has sub-Gigabit broadband, the Gold will still work out well as a router.